How to Easily Perform Piecewise Regression in R: A Step-by-Step Guide

 segmented.fit <- segmented(fit, seg.Z = ~x, psi=9)

-#view summary of segmented model
+# View summary of the segmented model results

 summary(segmented.fit)